 The plastic that we recover from our beach cleaning efforts that is recyclable is sent for sorting and further processing by third-party companies and combined with commercial and industrial plastic waste from sources such as hospitals (vinyl gloves), construction (wire casing and pipes) which is all processed together in a circular economy to make Subs formula pellets ready for injection moulding.

 We use RPVC (recycled PVC) & RPCU (recycled PCU) in our jandals and RPET (recycled PET) in our bags.

-When your Subs are worn out beyond use, and that will take ages, you can send them back to us for upcycling.
+Recycle your jandals, thongs, flip-flops, slops, whatever you call them in your country, when your Subs are worn out beyond use, and that will take ages, you can send them back to us for recycling.